 The Ice Age Trail traces back to the 1950s, when Raymond Zillmer, a Milwaukee attorney and avid hiker, worked to preserve the hiking trails of the Kettle Moraine State Forest.
 His dream was to create a much larger linear park that would trace the route of the most recent continental glaciation and preserve Wisconsin's unique glacial features.
 He proposed a long-distance hiking path that visitors would enjoy for years to come.
 In 1980, under the sponsorship of Congressman Henry Reuss, Congress recognized the historic significance of the Ice Age Trail by designating it a National Scenic Trail, in the same category as the Appalachian Trail.
 Today, the Ice Age Trail Alliance works with the National Park Service and the Department of Natural Resources to manage and support the trail.
 The Ice Age Trail is over 1,000 miles, and currently over 600 miles of the trail are permanently protected.
 Godfrey & Kahn assists the Ice Age Trail Alliance in its efforts to protect the remaining sections of the trail.

-Ellen Drought, a shareholder in the Securities Practice Group, has worked with the organization as Chair of the Development Committee and with respect to corporate governance matters.
+Ellen Drought, a shareholder in the Investment Management Practice Group, has worked with the organization as Chair of the Development Committee and with respect to corporate governance matters.
 Ellen has volunteered with the Ice Age Trail Alliance for many years and also serves on the board.
 Godfrey & Kahn's Real Practice Estate Group has provided critical support with respect to land acquisitions and easements.
-Most recently Rebecca Hamrin, an attorney in the Real Estate Practice Group, has worked with the Alliance to enforce easement rights and formalize property lines and agreements.

 We are pleased to support the Ice Age Trail Alliance and the work they do that carries on Ray Zillmer's vision.